Shadow Priest Frequently Asked Questions — Dragonflight 10.0.7

 Is There a Haste Cap for Shadow Priest?

 No, there is not a set amount of Haste that you need to get as Shadow for the spec to function, or after which the stat becomes incredibly devalued.
-The same goes for Critical Strike, Mastery and Versatility.
-You will generally want to aim to just get as much Haste rating as possible, however, past 30% Haste, Critical Strike, or Versatility these stats do start to take on Diminishing Return values.
+The same goes for Critical Strike, Mastery, and Versatility.
+You will generally want to aim just to get as much Haste rating as possible; however, past 30% Haste, Critical Strike, or Versatility, these stats do start to take on Diminishing Return values.
 This starts at 19% for Mastery.

 You can learn more about the stat priority on our dedicated stats page.